aws/aws-iot-device-sdk-python-v2/samples/shadow.md

 python3 -m pip install awsiotsdk
 ```

-Assuming you are in the SDK root directory, you can now run the shadow sanbox sample:
+Assuming you are in the SDK root directory, you can now run the shadow sandbox sample:

 ``` sh
 python3 samples/shadow.py --cert <path to certificate> --key <path to private key> --endpoint <account-specific broker endpoint> --thing <thing name>